nrfconnect/sdk-nrf/doc/nrf/ug_multiprotocol_support.rst

 The multiprotocol solution available for Thread and Zigbee is dynamic.
 This means that it allows for running several radio protocols simultaneously without the time-expensive uninitialization and initialization in-between the switching.
-Switching between protocols requires only a reinitialization of the radio peripheral, since protocols may operate on different frequencies, modulations, etc.
+Switching between protocols requires only a reinitialization of the radio peripheral, since protocols may operate on different frequencies and modulations.

 Multiprotocol limitations in application development
 ****************************************************